sonambenakatti/cs104/mock_interviews.md

 Use a gmail account so that a Google Meet link will be added to your Google Calendar.

 [Schedule a Mock Interview](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UU5qRzFsdVFqOW8wfGRlZmF1bHR8ZWM1ZWE1ZmI1ZWFiMGNjZWMwZjE5YTc4ODc4Yjc0MzI){: .btn .btn-outline }

-Coming soon: Information on various internships you can apply for, and how to get in contact with the Alabama A&M Google recruiter.